Exclusive Wide-Beam Reconstruction™(WBR) Technology

 The WBR Hardware Platform

 Compatible with most major manufacturers' cameras and workstations, WBR products offer virtually seamless integration into the department network.
-The hardware platform, based on a quad-core CPU with embedded software, can be installed in a couple of days, offering a transparent interface between the gamma camera and workstation.
+The hardware platform with embedded software, can be installed in a day, offering a transparent interface between the gamma camera and workstations.